liquid-rocketry-illinois/RCP-Host/RCP.md

 ### Raw Serial Data

-These packets are intended to allow the host to send arbitrary serial data back to the controller.
+These packets are intended to allow the target to send arbitrary serial data back to the host.
 This packet is at least 1 additional byte, making the minimum length of the packet 6.

-All bytes following the timestamp bytes are the raw bytes sent by the host.
+All bytes following the timestamp bytes are the raw bytes sent by the target.
 The length of bytes sent can be calculated using the packet length field from the header byte.
 Because the header byte indicates the length, the maximum length of the raw serial data that can be sent in one packet is 58 bytes.

 ---
 The remaining class codes are currently undefined, and can be used for future expansions.

+## Changelog:

+- Changed all floating point values to 32 bit signed integers, and adjusted scale of values to take advantage of integer range (ie millibars -> microbars, etc)
+- Renamed "host" to "target", and "controller" to "host"